manuelDeLaEranueva/isdi-bootcamp-202402/staff/manuel-eranueva/project/doc/README.md

 - check wich books you are actually sharing and when they should be returned
 - share wich books you have to retrieve and when
 - rate users
+- see in a map the relative position of the user with wich you are speaking

 ### UI Design